laudai/dotfile/README.md

 >All copy-mode use VI-mode
 plugins use plugin tmux-yank

-in copy-mode-vi will binding Space to send begin-selection `bind-key    -T copy-mode-vi Space             send-keys -X begin-selection`
+in copy-mode-vi will binding `Space` key to send begin-selection\n `bind-key    -T copy-mode-vi Space             send-keys -X begin-selection`

 you can open a highlighted text in copy-mode via press `o` or `Ctrl-o` to open file by `xdg-open` or `$EDITOR` respectively .